 Let’s start with those plus-sign aliases.
-To filter messages sent to those addresses, head to iCloud Mail’s web portal, click the cog icon in the sidebar, and choose Rules > Add a Rule.
-Enter your alias in the top field, change the label to is address to via the drop-down menu, and decide what you want to do with the message: You can send it to a folder, forward it, mark it as read, and more.
+To filter messages sent to those addresses, head to iCloud Mail’s web portal, click the cog icon, and choose Preferences.
+Select Rules, then Add rule.
+Enter your alias in the top field, change the label to is address to via the dropdown menu, and decide what you want to do with the message: You can send it to a folder, forward it, mark it as read, and more.

 Those DIY aliases are easy to set up, but you can’t send messages from them.
 For that, you can create a brand-new alias—a different email address managed from your original account—and send messages from it.
 First, click the cog icon, followed by Preferences.
-From the Accounts tab, choose Edit Email Addresses, then Add an alias, and enter your chosen address.
+From the Accounts tab, choose Add an alias, and enter your chosen address.
 If it’s available, it’s yours.
 Finally, you can tell Mail to apply a label to any messages that arrive at this address.

 That’s not the only filter, of course—the same rules you applied to plus-sign aliases will also work for standalone ones.
 And you can send messages from them: When you compose a new email, your available aliases will appear as options in the From box.
 This holds true whether you’re writing a message from the web or from the macOS desktop app.
-To further add and manage aliases from your Mac, open the Mail app and choose Mail > Preferences > Accounts.
+To further add and manage aliases from your Mac, open the Mail app and choose Mail, then Settings.